lucalusn/mobility/README.md

 * **PV simulator** listens to the broker for the meter values, generate a simulated PV power value and adds this value to the meter value and output the result.

 * **Output** is the save on file step.
 The result are collected every couple of seconds in the following format (timestamp, meter power value, PVpower valueand the sum of the powers (meter + PV)).
+The filename will be generated automatically from the script in function of the execution time.
+Name format: logfile_month_day_year_hour_min_sec.log

 The following diagram exemplifies the interactions between the components